-From a very pedestrian viewpoint, The Runaways were a scruffy chick rock L.A. version of that original pre-fab/anti-fab combo, the Sex Pistols, aimed at a fucked-up demographic by nutcase impresario, Kim Fowley.
+From a very pedestrian viewpoint, the Runaways were a scruffy pre-packaged all-girl rock L.A. version of that original pre-fab/anti-fab combo, the Sex Pistols.
+The Runaways were aimed at a fucked-up demographic by nutcase impresario, Kim Fowley, just as Malcolm McLaren aimed the Pistols.
 But then there's the 'enlightened' viewpoint which was like whoa, these chicks rawk!
-Kind of confused about whether its a tired meditation on dues, fame and girly girls, ala LADIES AND GENTLEMEN, THE FABULOUS STAINS, or drugs and excess, like ROCK STAR, the RUNAWAYS has a little of both: lots of dues-paying, the girls deflecting tossed beer cans and dried excrement with their guitar necks, dealing with small hotel rooms, blossoming lesbianism, and Cherie Curie's terrible music taste.
-Little things add up to an uneasy feeling, like CROSSROADS welded on THE DOORS and clanging the loosey-goosey 70s 'kids are all wrong' bell of OVER THE EDGE (1979), still the greatest kids amok film after all these years!
+And they did lots of drugs, and were lesbians!
+And broke up mere minutes after reaching stardom.
+With both pedestrian cynicism and fanboy admiration, THE RUNAWAYS remains kind of confused about whether its a tired meditation on dues, fame and growing up lesbian, poor and/or ostracized, ala LADIES AND GENTLEMEN, THE FABULOUS STAINS, or drugs, phoniness and flame-outs, like ROCK STAR, the RUNAWAYS has a little of both.
+Deflecting tossed beer cans, spit, and dried excrement with guitar necks, cramming into small hotel rooms, the girls pay their dues.
+Soon they're on top of the world, then Cherie throws a hissy fit tantrum and the band is over.
+Little things add up to an uneasy feeling throughout, like CROSSROADS welded on THE DOORS and FOXES and clanging the loosey-goosey 70s 'kids are all wrong' bell of OVER THE EDGE (1979), still the greatest kids amok film after all these years!

-Too bad about Dakota, though... tick tock.
+Too bad about Dakota, though... tick-tock.
 RUNAWAYS misses some grittier possible marks in order to coddle blonde "Cherry Bomb" lead singer Curie's bratty myopia, a bad decision considering Fanning's halfhearted performance.
-Or is it just that Kristen Stewart as Joan Jett rocks harder and mopes so much mopier than Fanning that the movie grows lopsided?
+Or is it just that Kristen Stewart as Joan Jett rocks so much harder and mopes mopier than Fanning that the movie grows lopsided?
 See that picture above, of the real Cherie?
-She may be acting as coy as Carmen Sternwood but those eyes are feral and dangerous, like a wild tigress we have known, like Carmen Sternwood in fact.
+She may be acting as coy as Carmen Sternwood but those eyes are feral and dangerous, like a wild tigress, like Carmen Sternwood in fact.
 Now look at poor Dakota below, blank as the freshly fallen snow.
-Carmen wouldn't even waste a bullet on her.
+Carmen Sternwood wouldn't even waste a bullet on her.

-I say this as someone who loves Dakota, but she's not even the rather alarmingly focused creature belting out an a capella "Hound Dog" in the 2007 movie of that name (my review here).
+I say this as someone who loves Dakota, but she's not even the rather alarmingly focused creature belting out an a capella "Hound Dog" in 2007 (my review here), she's just blah.
 There are 16 year-olds out there who are going on 23 and there are 20 year-olds out there going on 11.
-Dakota was an 11 year-old going on 30 but now 12 seems to have caught up with her, while the real Cherie was clearly still 'advancing' to an alarming degree.
-Maybe the studio hoped Fanning would mature during the filming, for certain she's due to pop into womanhood any day... if she lets it happen.
-There are ways that girls can prevent it, and I shudder to think that Dakota's following in so many young girls' DSM IV-certified child actor anorexic stunted growth footsteps.
+Dakota was an 11 year-old going on 30 but now 12 seems to have caught up with her.
+Maybe the studio hoped Fanning would mature during the filming but there are ways that girls can delay womanhood's onset, and I shudder to think that Dakota's following in so many young girls' DSM IV-certified child actor anorexic stunted growth footsteps.
 In THE RUNAWAYS she's still just a deer in the headlights, not yet a she-wolf eating said deer, as nature intended.
 Fanning lets Kristen Stewart do all the eating while she sits in the corner, sucks her thumb, and acts coy.
 Is she even having fun?
 Does she still like to pull the wings off flies?
 Are you getting all these super-droll BIG SLEEP references?

-Fanning's good in these moments of stoned triumph and good much later as a zonked junky in the grocery store, using her cart for support as she glides through the aisles.
-Trying to buy two large onions and a liter of vodka from a skeptical cashier who looks distrustfully down at her blank eyes, bruised arms and shitty ID.
+Fanning's good in these moments of stoned triumph and good much later as a zonked junky in the grocery store, using her cart for support as she glides through the aisles, trying to buy two large onions and a liter of vodka from a skeptical cashier who looks distrustfully down at her blank eyes, bruised arms and shitty ID.
 We like that she steals her dying aunt's medication, and that she plays mind games with her copycat sister, but it's one thing to be believably fucked-up, another to turn that fucked-uppedness into rock and roll gold.
 Brando was a believable working class slob in STREETCAR NAMED DESIRE, for example, but that's not why the role made him an icon.
-He brought ferocious animal grace.
-Fanning needs that.
+He brought ferocious animal grace, he made the brute sexy in his savagery.
+Fanning needs that kind of ferocity.
 She's still eerily mature like she was in I AM SAM, but now she's clinging to a blank DARIA-style po-faced apathy, trying to stare down adulthood in the mirror, and who can blame her, considering the horrors she's seen herself go through on film?
 Speed, anorexia and self-loathing keeps a girl 'forever young' until one day she just turns to dust or goes to rehab, or is saved by rock and roll.
 Yeah baby, rock and roll.
 But Dakota, if rock is to save your life you have to at least give a shit about it.
 You have to thank it, bathe in it, love it unconditionally.
 Otherwise you're just a poseur looking for a validation hand-out.

 As a child actress coming into fruition, Dakota's heading into some treacherous waters... she needs a Keith Richards life preserver.
-She seems to have forgotten she used to have acting.
-She's a lost little girl and making personal lostness part of the role isn't the same as playing a lost little girl in such a way as to make us swoon from the cinematic complexity of your acted lostness, to bemoan our own lostness reflected but in a cathartic not depressing manner.
+She seems to have forgotten she used to have one in acting.
+She's a lost little girl and making personal lostness part of the role isn't the same as playing a lost little girl in such a way as to make us swoon from the cinematic complexity of your acted lostness and thus to recognize cathartically our own lostness.
 It's not just Cherie throwing a tantrum of indecision, it's Dakota throwing a tantrum by draining Cherie's tantrum of cinematic resonance.
-It's kind of like when your trying to do improv with someone who wont obey the first rule of improv (always say yes) and so every attempt to start a scene is shot down by them without even thinking.
-Another example is Don Rickles whose act is insulting people in the audience.
-No one minds getting insulted because the love in his heart is palpable, that's the trick of Curie's rock moxy and Dakota's problem.
-She's the Rickles where the same insults fall flat and bruise feelings, escalating the urge to quietly leave the club.
 She's become like another child star whose precocious genius has seemed to fade, Christina Ricci (as Nathan R. writes about on Film Experience).
 If moviedom was their parents, Christina and Dakota would be going through a phase, a kind of passive aggressive tantrum, like Richard Burton in EXORCIST 2 (below).
 Sometimes too, as with Burton, if you have a rep of being a great actor, directors are skittish about telling you how bad your sucking.
-And you go on auto-pilot, not realizing future generations will be cringing over your hammy bad vibe hangover of a performance for aeons to come.
+And you go on auto-pilot, not realizing future generations will be cringing over your hammy bad vibe hangover of a performance for eons to come.